sparabu/eddie2/docs/prd/EDDIE_PRD_FEATURES.md

   - Response formatting.

 ### 1.3 File Attachment
-- **User Story**: As a user, I want to attach a single file for the AI to analyze or reference, so I can get context-based answers.
+- **User Story**: As a user, I want to attach files for the AI to analyze or reference, so I can get context-based answers.
 - **Key Points**:
   - Restrict size to OpenAI's limits.
   - Show progress while uploading.
   - If file is invalid or too large, show error.
   - Support for image file attachments in chat messages.
+  - Support for multiple image attachments in a single message.
   - Image previews within the chat interface.
+  - Display of multiple images in a grid layout when attached to the same message.
   - Persistence of image attachments across browser sessions (web platform).
+  - All images in a multi-image message are sent to OpenAI for comprehensive analysis.

 ### 1.4 Enhanced Chat Creation
 - **User Story**: As a user, I want a new chat to appear only after sending a first message, so my chat list doesn't fill with empty placeholders.